cokeSchlumpf/ibm-docker-containers/devserver/README.md

 The image offers the following persistent volumes:

-* `/var/workspace` - Volume to mount workspace including necessary project folders and files
+* `/var/opt/workspace` - Volume to mount workspace including necessary project folders and files
+* `/root/.m2` - Local Maven repository and settings
+* `/root/.npm` - Local NPM repository and settings

 ### Available ports

-The container doesn't expose any ports yet.
+The container exposes the following ports:

+* `80` - HTTP Port for testing
+* `443` - HTTPS Port for testing

 ## Building the image